By Marika Sboros

 “It remains one of Australia and New Zealand’s biggest and most trusted companies,” Fettke said.

-Despite the benign-sounding name, Sanitarium Health and Wellbeing is a misnomer.
+Despite the benign-sounding name, Sanitarium Health and Wellbeing is a misnomer, Fettke said.
 Its highly refined, processed products compare badly with fresh, naturally nutrient-dense foods of animal origin.

 Its flagship product is Weet-Bix, a top-seller in the breakfast cereal market.
 Cereal- and grain-based dietary guidelines have “done their business model no harm”, Fettke pointed out.